timster/quoridor/prompts.md

 5. if you cannot jump directly over, you may jump to the side to move: click your pawn, then click where you want to move to place wall: hover over and click where you want the wall

+replace all styles with tailwind

+you got rid of the "how to place a wall" and "how to move"